|

 on beating the dealer, getting a pair or better in your hand (regardless of

 what the dealer has), or both at the same time.
-‘Normal’ hand; Medium house edge
+Normal

-you win ante & raise at 1:1, unless you have flush or better, which pays
+beat the dealer, you win ante & raise at 1:1, unless you have flush or

 house edge (3.0-3.7%), medium/high variance.

-making a standard poker hand of a pair of 10’s or better.
-If you like your
+standard poker hand of a pair of 10’s or better.
+If you like your hand you

-hand you ‘let your bets ride’, if not, you withdraw one of your antes.
-The
+‘let your bets ride’, if not, you withdraw one of your antes.
+The dealer

-dealer deals a card face up in front of him, you then look at your 3 &
+deals a card face up in front of him, you then look at your 3 & his one

-his one card in terms of a poker hand, as above, and withdraw or let ride
+card in terms of a poker hand, as above, and withdraw or let ride your second

-out another card to complete the hand, the round is over and you are paid
+card to complete the hand, the round is over and you are paid according to

 |